What you need to know: vaping, alcohol, drugs and safe driving

 Labels are frequently wrong.
 Most e-cigarettes on the market in Australia do contain nicotine, even those that claim that they don’t.
 E-cigarettes are unregulated, which means there are no consequences for a manufacturer who doesn’t label their product accurately.
 Even nicotine-free e-cigarettes are harmful to your health.

-The flavours of e-cigarettes are made from multiple chemicals that are not safe to inhale into the lungs.
-Inhaling chemicals can damage your airways and lungs, with the long-term damage still not known.
+The flavours of e-cigarettes are made from multiple chemicals that are unsafe to inhale into the lungs.
+Inhaling chemicals can damage your airways and lungs, with the long-term damage still unknown.

 Doesn't vaping burn the metal coil inside and increase the chance of inhaling metal particles?